Programmes in Leicester, UK

 alt

-'Khmers' are said to have appeared some 4000 years ago while some experts say they appeared from the lands of China and some say they appeared from the lands of India and considering their temples and gods it seems more likely to have been India.
+'Khmers' are said to have appeared some 4000 years ago while some say they appeared from the lands of China and some say from the lands of India and considering their temples and gods it seems more likely to have been India.

-Cambodian children possess the names of 'Chan' whose meaning is the 'moon' and also 'Channary' whose meaning is the 'moon faced girl' names whose origins are the language of Sanskrit and the Vedic god of the moon who is known as 'Chandra'.
+Cambodian children possess the names of 'Chan' meaning the 'moon' and also 'Channary' meaning the 'moon faced girl' names whose origins are the language of Sanskrit and the Vedic god of the moon who is known as 'Chandra'.

-Cambodian children possess the name of 'Arun' whose meaning is the 'morning sun' a name whose origin is 'Aruna' a name within the language of Sanskrit which describes the 'goddess of the dawn' and whose meaning is the 'dawn' and the 'sun'.
+Cambodian children possess the name of 'Arun' meaning the 'morning sun' a name whose origin is 'Aruna' a name within the language of Sanskrit which describes the 'goddess of the dawn' and whose meaning is 'dawn' and 'sun'.

 alt

-Cambodia is a country whose history seems to have begun with an ancient Vedic sage of India who is known as 'Kambu Svayambhuva' the ancestor of the 'Kambujas' a name from which we get the present day name of the country of 'Cambodia'.
+Cambodia is a country whose history seems to begin with an ancient Vedic sage who is known as 'Kambu Svayambhuva' the ancestor of the 'Kambujas' a name from which we get the present day name of the country of 'Cambodia'.

-Cambodian children possess the name of 'Phirun' whose meaning is 'rain' and 'rainy season' and the origin of this name is the Vedic god of the sea 'Varuna' a name whose meaning is the 'ocean' the 'sea' as in that which covers ( vara ) with waters ( na ).
+Cambodian children possess the name of 'Phirun' meaning 'rain' and 'rainy season' and the origin of this name is the Vedic god of the sea 'Varuna' a name meaning the 'ocean' the 'sea' as in that which covers ( vara ) with waters ( na ).

-Cambodian children possess the name of 'Piseth' whose meaning is that which is 'special' and the origin of this name is 'Visesa' a word within the language of Sanskrit whose meaning is 'special' as in that which is distinguished ( vi ) from the rest ( sesa ).
+Cambodian children possess the name of 'Piseth' meaning that which is 'special' and the origin of this name is 'Visesa' a word within the language of Sanskrit meaning 'special' as in that which is distinguished ( vi ) from the rest ( sesa ).

 alt

-Khmer kings possessed names such as 'Jayavarman' and 'Indravarman' and 'Yasovarman' and 'Suryavarman' and 'Rajendravarman' and 'Harshavarman' and 'Ishanavarman' all names which belong to the Vedic and Sanskrit language of India.
+Khmer kings possessed names such as 'Jayavarman' and 'Indravarman' and 'Yasovarman' and 'Suryavarman' and 'Rajendravarman' and 'Harshavarman' and 'Ishanavarman' all names belonging to the Vedic and Sanskrit language of India.

-Cambodian children possess names such as 'Bopha' whose meaning is 'flower' and the origin of such a name is 'Puspa' a word within the language of Sanskrit whose meaning is 'flower' and a word formed of 'Pus' whose meaning is to 'nourish' to 'blossom'.
+Cambodian children possess names such as 'Bopha' meaning 'flower' and the origin of such a name is 'Puspa' a word within the language of Sanskrit whose meaning is 'flower' and a word formed of 'Pus' meaning to 'nourish' to 'blossom'.

-Cambodian children possess names such as 'Chenda' meaning 'thought' and the origin of this name is 'Chinta' a word within Sanskrit meaning 'thought' and a word composed of the root 'Ci' meaning to 'observe' which becomes 'Cit' and 'Cint' meaning to 'think'.
+Cambodian children possess names such as 'Chenda' meaning 'thought' the origin being 'Chinta' a word in Sanskrit meaning 'thought' a word composed of 'Ci' meaning to 'observe' which becomes 'Cit' and 'Cint' meaning to 'think'.

 alt

-Khmers are especially known for the great wonder of the world 'Angkor Wat' a temple complex which is dedicated to 'Visnu' the great god of the Vedas and the original name of this temple was 'Visnuloka' whose meaning is the abode ( loka ) of Visnu.
+Khmers are especially known for the great wonder of the world 'Angkor Wat' a temple complex dedicated to 'Visnu' the god of the Vedas and the original name of this temple was 'Visnuloka' whose meaning is the abode ( loka ) of Visnu.

 Cambodian children also possess the name of 'Socheata' a name whose meaning is that which is 'well born' and a name whose origin is 'Sujata' a word within the language of Sanskrit whose meaning is that which is well ( su ) born ( jata ).

-Cambodian children also possess the name of 'Sokha' whose meaning is 'happiness' and whose origin is 'Sukha' a word within the language of Sanskrit meaning 'happiness' and a word which again possesses the root 'Su' meaning 'good' and 'well'.
+Cambodian children also possess the name of 'Sokha' meaning 'happiness' and whose origin is 'Sukha' a word in the language of Sanskrit meaning 'happiness' and a word which again possesses the root 'Su' meaning 'good' and 'well'.

 alt